 Triangular cord sign (biliary atresia)

-The triangular cord sign is a triangular or tubular echogenic cord of fibrous tissue seen in the porta hepatis at ultrasonography and is relatively specific in the diagnosis of biliary atresia1,2.
+The triangular cord sign is a triangular or tubular echogenic cord of fibrous tissue, representing the ductal remnant of the extrahepatic bile duct, seen in the porta hepatis at ultrasonography, and is relatively specific for the diagnosis of biliary atresia 1,2.

 It is defined as more than 4 mm thickness of the echogenic anterior wall of the right portal vein (EARPV) measured on a longitudinal ultrasound scan 2.

 - 1. McGahan JP, Goldberg BB.
 Diagnostic ultrasound.
 Informa Health Care.
 (2008) ISBN:1420069780.
 Read it at Google Books - Find it at Amazon

 - 2. Lee HJ, Lee SM, Park WH et-al. Objective criteria of triangular cord sign in biliary atresia on US scans.
 Radiology.
 2003;229 (2): 395-400. doi:10.1148/radiol.292020472 - Pubmed citation